 Masking in the office, air filtration systems and social distancing still work and are still very important.
 The more you can do to slow the spread, the better off you and your colleagues will be.

 Can You Drop the Mask?

-The CDC advises that you shouldn't assume the coast is clear, even in this post-COVID age.
-Keep a mask and hand sanitizer in your desk drawer.
+The CDC advises that you shouldn't assume the coast is clear.
+Keep a high-quality N-95 mask with you at all times, and put it in whenever you are working indoors if at all possible.
 Working in an office doesn't mean you won't be exposed to clients coming in and out, even if you're not dealing with retail customers.
 Continue to remain six feet apart from people you don't know and put that mask on for these occasions.

 Establish your personal space, and allow yourself the luxury of decreasing your barriers gradually.
 You don't have to jump full-in to social interaction again with both feet.
-And if someone asks you to put a mask on, do it.
+If someone asks you to put a mask on, do it.
 Everyone will have their own comfort levels.

 Can Your Employer Make You Get Vaccinated?

 What your employer can and cannot do is a somewhat complicated issue these days.
 All the old pre-COVID employment laws are still in effect, and now they're overshadowed by a lot of coronavirus legislation.

 Your employer can ask whether you've been vaccinated.
 What they can't do is ask if you have any kind of health condition that could be exacerbated by the virus.
 That crosses over the line of disability laws.